yedidyakfir/rapyer/docs/api/rapyer-functions.md

 ### Description

-The `get()` function provides a global way to retrieve any model instance from Redis without knowing its specific class beforehand.
+The `aget()` function provides a global way to retrieve any model instance from Redis without knowing its specific class beforehand.
 It works by:

 1. Extracting the class name from the Redis key format (`ClassName:instance_id`)
 2. Looking up the appropriate model class from the registered Redis models
-3. Calling the class-specific `get()` method to retrieve and deserialize the instance
+3. Calling the class-specific `aget()` method to retrieve and deserialize the instance

 This is particularly useful when you have multiple model types and want a unified retrieval mechanism, or when working with keys of unknown model types.